 There are also a lot of really great private Facebook groups out there meant to support women from abusive situations.
 One of the best ones is the Obtaining Bliss Facebook Group.
 Come join an amazing group of women only who are fierce Wonder Women in supporting each other.

-The point is if you prepare, have a good support system and take care of yourself, you’ll survive a divorce from an abuser.
+The point is if you prepare, have a good support system and take care of yourself, you’ll survive divorce.

-Are you going through a divorce from an abuser?
+Are you trying to divorce an abuser?
 Let us know in the comments what has helped you in your journey to be free from abuse?